gjwgit/innerpod/installers/README.md

 `/usr/local/share/applications/` and `/usr/local/share/icons/`
 respectively.

-Once installed you can run the app as Alt-F2 and type `APP` then Enter.
+Once installed you can run the app from the GNOME desktop through Alt-F2 and type `innerpod` then Enter.

 ## MacOS